LIBREhub/fiber-coupled-laser-illumination/sistema-optico.md

 For this step, you must have the [optical tube] with its attached lens, assembled in the previous step.

-Fit both tubes and turn until the end.
+Fit both tubes and screw until the end.

 ![](images/tubo-lente-anillos-tubo.jpg)
 ![](images/tubo-lente-anillos-tubo_1.jpg)